SpiceSharp/SpiceSharp/articles/structure/operatingpoint.md

-# Operating point analysis
+# DC / Operating point analysis

+## Operating point calculations

 The operating point of a circuit is the static solution to a a circuit, ie. all voltages and currents are assumed to be constant over time.

 <p align="center"><img src="images/operatingpoint.svg" /></p>

 Calculating the operating point is often the first step in any simulation.
 First the temperature-dependent properties are calculated.
-Then the analysis will iteratively find a solution.
+Then the analysis will **[iterate](iterate.md)** to find a solution.
 Iterative solutions do not always guarantee convergence, so multiple schemes are provided to help convergence if the first attempt fails.

 ## Gmin stepping